 The Fresh leaves of Parquetina nigrescens were collected from the metropolis of Ibadan.
 It was identified at the Department of Botany, University of Ibadan with voucher specimen number UIH-22475 deposited in the herbarium.
 The plant materials were air-dried for a period of six weeks and grinded using Thomas milling machine (2mm Sieved).
 About 1823g of the grinded materials was soaked in 9 Liters of methanol for 72 hours.
 The mixture was filtered with cheesecloth and the filtrate concentrated under reduced pressure at 40°C for 20 min using a rotatory evaporator (Gallenkamp UK).
-The residue yielded 53.58g of methanol extract of Parquetina nigrescens (MEPN) which was later stored at 2-8°C prior to Physiological investigation.
+The residue yielded 53.58g of methanol extract of Parquetina nigrescens (MEPN) which was later stored at 2-8°C prior to biological investigations.

-2.2 Toxicological study and calculation of median lethal dose (LD50)
+2.2 Phytochemical Analysis, Toxicological study and calculation of median lethal dose (LD{50})

-Thirty-five rats weighing between 100-150g were used for this study and were divided into seven groups of five rats per group.
+Phytochemical screening was done using standard methods[10].
+Thirty-five rats with weight varying from 100-150g were used for toxicity study and were divided into seven groups of five rats per group.
 Group 1 received 0.3ml distilled water; Groups 2-7 were orally given graded doses of MEPN at 500mg/kg, 1000mg/kg, 2000mg/kg, 3000mg/kg, 4000mg/kg and 5000mg/kg respectively.
 Rats were placed under continuous observation for 6hours.
-After 24 hours, rats were sacrificed under mild anesthesia (sodium thiopental 30mg/kg i.p) to observe changes in internal structure according to OECD method [14].
+After 24 hours, rats were sacrificed under mild anesthesia (sodium thiopental 30mg/kg i.p) to observe changes in the internal structure according to OECD method [14].
 The median lethal dose was calculated as described by Karber et al., 1931 [15].